Glenda J Ashleigh

 Wedding Rose Bell

-Before Peg & Pog know it, the Doll family members and friends take over (or so it seems)!
+Before Peg & Pog know it, the Doll family members and friends take over the wedding planning (or so it seems)!
+Peg & Pog need their own wedding helper!

 Peg & Pog’s Wedding Helper

-At last, Peg & Pog find their ‘ray of sunshine’ in Glenda the Very Good Brisbane Celebrant.
-Peg & Pog fear hurting the feelings of Doll family members and friends by refusing their offers of ‘help’.
-Glenda, being the Very Good Brisbane Celebrant, listens patiently to their concerns.
-Glenda guides Peg & Pog through ideas, options and practical strategies and smooths the troublesome situation.
+At last, Peg & Pog find their ‘ray of sunshine’ in Glenda the Best Brisbane Celebrant.
+Peg & Pog do not want to hurt the feelings of Doll family members and friends by refusing their offers of ‘help’.
+Glenda, being the Best Brisbane Celebrant, listens patiently to their concerns.

 The Rose Garden is abuzz with excitement!
 It is Peg & Pog’s Wedding Day